gsmendoza/gitara/README.markdown

       end
     end

 With Gitara, it's easier to write notes using [absolute note names](http://lilypond.org/doc/v2.12/Documentation/learning/absolute-note-names) instead of relative note names.
-This is because we'll be musical expression often in Gitara (see Reusing bars below).
+This is because we'll be reusing bars and other Gitara expressions (see Reusing bars below).

 Multiple voices
 ---------------

-If the bar has more than one note line, then each note line is a voice:
+Each line of notes in a bar is a [voice](http://lilypond.org/doc/v2.12/Documentation/user/lilypond-learning/Voices-contain-music):

     Gitara.define do
       bar do